 What will it take to make our food system truly animal-free?
-In this blog, we explore the principles of ‘veganic’ farming.
+In this blog, Rebecca Knowles explores the principles of ‘veganic’ farming.

 The cruel practices involved in animal agriculture and the havoc it wreaks on the environment are becoming more widely understood.
 More people than ever are trying vegan to prevent animal suffering and protect the environment, and Veganuary 2021 saw over 580,00 people embrace plant-based life.